GeWu-Lab/MokA/README.md

 </table>

-## 🌴 Update
+## 🌴 News
-[2025-12-27] We have updated the organized code, checkpoint, and predicted results!
+[2025-12-27] We have updated the code, checkpoints, and predicted results.
+The training instructions have also been improved!